-A History of Missed Diagnoses: Drake's Story
+A History of Missed Diagnoses

 My name is Drake Oliver Athey, and I am a 31-year-old transgender male from a small town in western Nebraska.
-I am a PCOS patient, and this is my story.
+I am also a PCOS patient.
+This is my story.

 Flashback to 2012 – after suffering a few debilitating panic attacks, involving multiple trips to the emergency room thinking I was having a heart attack, I knew something wasn’t right.
-The only way I can explain what I was experiencing is that my body didn’t “feel right.”
+The only way I can explain what I was experiencing is that my body didn’t feel right.

 Looking back now, I am sure the doctor and nurses on duty thought I was insane, but in my mind, all I knew was that something felt wrong with me and that I needed to find out what it was.
 These panic attacks happened five times in the span of a couple of weeks – at the same time, I was seeing a doctor for some other health issues.

-After 6 months of going to my regular doctor and getting a barrage of tests done, I was diagnosed with Gastroparesis - but they couldn’t tell me why.
+After six months of going to my regular doctor and getting a barrage of tests done, I was diagnosed with gastroparesis - but they couldn’t tell me why.
 My doctor then told me that she didn’t know what was wrong with me and sent me to a surgeon.

 At that point, I had physically and mentally given up.
 I was anxious, depressed, and couldn’t get work because I couldn’t get out of bed and live a normal life.

-A Glimmer of Hope
+Finally, A Glimmer of Hope

 In 2013, after months of no improvement, my boss recommended to me a doctor she had been seeing herself.
 She said that this doctor was knowledgeable and trustworthy and that maybe she could help me figure out what was going on with my own health.

 At my next appointment, the first words out of her mouth were, "I know what’s wrong, and why you are having so many health issues."
 I just started bawling – that was the only emotion I could possibly feel after the last two years of literal hell.

 Personally, while I identify as transgender and have not medically transitioned, I do identify as male and yet still have some of the same PCOS issues as many cisgender women.

 Even at 31, after being diagnosed nearly 11 years ago, I still struggle to understand PCOS – the syndrome is mind-boggling.
 I don’t feel that I have many of the "normal symptoms" related to PCOS.
-I am obese, but that is nearly the only PCOS symptom I actually have – which may have contributed to the time it took me to get an accurate diagnosis.
+I am overweight, but that is nearly the only PCOS symptom I actually have – which may have contributed to the time it took me to get an accurate diagnosis.

 I wish more research was being done, as all of us who have been diagnosed with PCOS deserve answers when it comes to this sometimes debilitating disease.

-Oligo-ovulation or anovulation: not having a period, or having long or irregular cycles
+- Oligo-ovulation or anovulation: Not having a period, or having long or irregular cycles

-Hyperandrogenism: higher levels of testosterone, which can show up either in bloodwork or through physical markers such as acne or excess hair growth in specific places
+- Hyperandrogenism: Higher levels of testosterone, which can show up either in blood work or through physical markers, such as acne or excess hair growth in specific places

-More Challenges For Trans Patients With PCOS
+Unique Challenges for Trans Patients With PCOS

-If you have a few missed periods, they prescribe birth control and never really talk about it again as long as your periods are on track.
-In reality, PCOS poses many more threats than just a few missed periods.
+If you have a few missed periods, they usually prescribe birth control and never really talk about it again - as long as your periods are on track.
+In reality, PCOS poses more threats than just a few missed periods.

+As a member of the LGBTQ+ community, I know it is hard enough to get any type of healthcare.
 We deserve healthcare that is actually going to improve our prognosis.
 And we shouldn’t have to fight so hard for quality healthcare.

-It’s hard enough going in as a transgender male, and it makes it even worse when you go in stating you have a syndrome primarily linked to cisgender women.
-I want to walk into a doctor’s office, confident my health needs are going to be met – no matter my gender and sexual preference!
+It’s hard enough going in to a doctor's office as a transgender male, but it makes it even worse when you go in stating you have a syndrome primarily linked to cisgender women.
+I want to walk in to each appointment confident my health needs are going to be met – no matter my gender identity or sexual preference!